RedVentures/video-branching-strategy/continuous-deployment.md

 There's nothing special about that.
 Each developer follows the above [Develop a new feature](#develop-a-new-feature) process.

-During development, make sure to update from `master` often so that when you get ready to complete your feature you don't have to deal with large code conflicts.
+During development, make sure to update from `main` often so that when you get ready to complete your feature you don't have to deal with large code conflicts.